-We recommend where possible that you use a bale of fresh hay from a reputable farm, or farm store.
+We recommend Oxbow hay, or you use a bale of fresh hay from a reputable farm, or farm store.
 When buying hay by the bale remember to check that it is in good condition.

 What to look for when buying a bale of hay: